Major Attractions on Line 8

 Amsa Station, Exit 4, approx. 15-min walk

 Amsa-dong Prehistoric Settlement Site features houses and relics from the Neolithic Age.
 The site offers an exhibition hall, where visitors can see and learn about primitive lifestyles, as well as outdoor dugout huts and an experience village.
 The walk from the entrance to the exhibition hall is particularly beautiful, passing through a forest of dense pine trees and elegant zelkovas.
 In warmer weather, many people choose to spread out mats and have picnics or take photos on the lawn.
-The exhibition hall includes comb-pattern pottery and large dugout huts.

 Mongchontoseong Station, Exit 1, approx. 2-min walk

-Olympic Park is considered one of the top five sculpture parks in the world, featuring various themed gardens, including Rose Garden, 88 Green Pasture and Sculpture Forest.
+Olympic Park is considered one of the top five sculpture parks in the world, featuring themed gardens such as, Rose Garden, 88 Green Pasture and Sculpture Forest.
 You will be pleasantly surprised when stumbling upon art sculptures by international artists throughout the park.
 The park also offers many opportunities to enjoy culture and history through Soma Museum of Art, Seoul Baekje Museum, Mongchon Museum of History and the many hallyu concerts held at Olympic Park Stadium.
 The park is large, so be sure to stop by the information desk to pick up a map.
 You can add fun to your trip and visit all nine of the park’s main attractions by participating in the stamp tour.
 If you don’t have the time to look around all nine attractions, at least stop by the popular One Tree Hill for an Insta-worthy photo opportunity!

 - 【 Photo: Lotte World Tower 】